EdJoPaTo/36c3-generator/README.md

 Then you'll find your output in the output folder.

-If you do not need the video / steps in between comment out the `downloadPng(…, false)` line
+If you do not need the video / pictures of steps comment out the `downloadPng(…, false)` line in `generator.js` to increase generation speed